Ethics & Compliance Program Description

 - Leadership and Structure.

 - Vice President, Ethics & Compliance.
 We have selected Margaret K. Feltz as our Vice President, Ethics & Compliance, to serve as the primary contact for compliance activities.
 We will ensure that Ms. Feltz has the ability to exercise independent judgment and effectuate change within the organization as needed.
 Ms. Feltz has the responsibility of developing, operating, and monitoring the Ethics & Compliance Program.
-She reports to the President and Chief Executive officer of Purdue, is a member of Purdue’s Executive Committee, and has direct access to the Board of Directors.
+She reports to Purdue’s General Counsel, is a member of Purdue’s Executive Committee, and has direct access to both Purdue’s Chief Executive Officer and the Board of Directors.

 - Compliance Committees.
-Purdue has established Compliance Committees and functions with the Sales & Marketing, Research & Development, Technical Operations and Quality, and Administration departments, and an overall Corporate Compliance Council to advise the Vice President, Ethics & Compliance and assist in the implementation of the Compliance Program.
-These Compliance Committees and other working groups meet regularly to identify and manage areas of risk and areas of critical focus for Purdue.
+We have established various functional Compliance Committees (e.g., Commercial, Medical Affairs), as well as its Enterprise Compliance and Risk Management Council to advise the Vice President, Ethics & Compliance and assist in the implementation of the Ethics & Compliance Program.
+These Compliance Committees and other working groups meet regularly to identify and manage areas of risk and areas of critical focus for our organization.

 - Written Standards.